 (C) An extensive card alteration, in paint, filling most or all of the card face: usually $85-200.

-(A) Simple sketch for Rust on the back of an artist proof of the same card ($20 for sketch, $10 for card)
+(A) Simple sketch for Rust on the back of an artist proof of the same card ($20 plus cost of the card)

-(A) More elaborate examples of sketches on the back of an artist proof ($25-30 for these examples, $10 for each card).
+(A) More elaborate examples of sketches on the back of an artist proof ($25-30 for these examples, plus cost of the card).

 (B) Merchants Scroll series — Painted.
 Moderate in scope but with detailed work.
-(Each $75; cards supplied to me.)
+(Each $75; cards supplied by client.)

 More questions?

-Email me via [liz AT lizdanforth dot com].
+Email me via [etdanforth AT gmail dot com].